Astr0late/Astrolate-Starling/README.md

 ![photo_2024-04-18_08-51-29](https://github.com/Astr0late/Astrolate-Starling/assets/92204862/2273e9d6-99e5-4888-9a79-494f306910da)

-There are many ways how to improve this design from different power lines for leds and sensors, to endless
+There are many ways how to improve this design from different power lines for leds and sensors, to endless...

 ## Assemblying
 ![photo_25_2024-04-17_22-33-16](https://github.com/Astr0late/Astrolate-Starling/assets/92204862/e05a078f-d728-4ad6-bee8-6d2a50be36a0)